from malaysia to hong kong

 1910 - 5272 miles above ground, temperature outside was -4 degree Celsius, flying at 702 kph.

-Grabbed a few brochures at the arrival hall then decided to forgo the Airport Express in favour of the airbus (read about it from the Lonely Planet).
+Grabbed some brochures at the arrival hall then decided to forgo the Airport Express in favour of the airbus (read about it from the Lonely Planet).
 HKG$33 onboard the double-decker A21 from the airport to Hung Hom, passing through Mongkok, Yau Ma Tei and Tsim Tsa Tsui.
 Saw lots of high rise apartments and flats on the way.
 The airbus brochure was most informative, they have a list of hotels and which bus you could take to reach the hotel and even where to stop.
 I alighted at stop number 9 along Nathan Road, walked a very short distance to my hotel Caritas Bianchi Lodge which I had booked earlier from Asia Hotels.

 Read more: